June 9, 2023

 Photographer Dora Maar

-While Picasso worked on this piece he was shadowed by Dora Maar, a young photographer who was documenting his technique and method.
-The two became lovers and Maar later served as a model for a series of paintings often viewed as companion pieces to Guernica, the 'Weeping Woman' series.
+While Picasso worked on Guernica he was shadowed by Dora Maar, a young photographer documenting his methods.
+The two became lovers and Maar later served as a model for a series of paintings often viewed as companion pieces: the 'Weeping Woman' series.

-Completed later in 1937, The Weeping Woman pictures again offer a depiction of suffering, although this time set in the everyday.
-Picasso hoped that the more intimate setting would provide a more universal image, allowing an easier connection for the audience than the more extreme imagery of Guernica.
+Completed later in 1937, The Weeping Woman pictures again offer a depiction of suffering, although this time grounded in the everyday.
+Picasso hoped that their smaller scale and more intimate nature would allow an easier connection for his audience.

 'The Weeping Woman', by Picasso.
 NGV collection, Melbourne.